Oklahoma puts first inmate to death since 2015, but witness reports he convulsed and vomited during execution

 Earlier this week, the Oklahoma Department of Corrections said in a news release, "After investing significant hours into reviewing policies and practices to ensure that executions are handled humanely, efficiently, and in accordance with state statute and court rulings, the Oklahoma Department of Corrections is prepared to resume executions in the state of Oklahoma."

 "ODOC continues to use the approved three drug protocol which has proven humane and effective.
 The agency has confirmed a source to supply the drugs needed for all currently scheduled executions.
-Extensive validations and redundancies have been implemented since the last execution in order to ensure that the process works as intended," added the release.
+Extensive validations and redundancies have been implemented since the last execution in order to ensure that the process works as intended," the release reads.

 An attorney for Grant, Sarah Jernigan, said in a statement to CNN on Thursday, "John Grant took full responsibility for the murder of Gay Carter, and he spent his years on death row trying to understand and atone for his actions, more than any other client I have worked with.

-Note: Correction: An earlier version of this story gave an incorrect surname for Grant's victim.
-She was Gay Carter.